ToMe25/ToMe25s-Java-Utilities/README.md

  * A simple Jar Extraction tool
  * A simple File/Library downloader
  * A tool to add Libraries to the classpath

-To add the git-hooks to your active git hooks just execute git-hooks/post-merge.py(`python git-hooks/post-merge.py`).(they are not tested on Windows, but according to the internet they should work.)

 ### How to add this library to your Jar file:
 If you want it to get downloaded on startup: <details><summary>click here to see</summary>